gaage/setup-mac/README.md

 the Hyper terminal application.
 These setups/plugins will be linked in from the user's homedir.

-* Hyper
+## Hyper

-iHyper is a highly user-configurble terminal with a built-in plugin manager To customize hyper, start it, select Plugins > 'Install Hyper CLI command in PATH' and then write: 'hyper help'
+Hyper is a highly user-configurble terminal with a built-in plugin manager To customize hyper, start it, select Plugins > 'Install Hyper CLI command in PATH' and then write: 'hyper help'

-* MacVim (gvim)
+## MacVim (gvim)

 is set up with the Vundle plugin manager
 The Fluor utility could be started to map the Mac's function keys to vim commands dirctly